akhil170209/SQL_PROJECT-1/README.md

 ```

-2. **-- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 3 in the month of Nov-2022**:
+2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 3 in the month of Nov-2022**:
 ```sql
 select
 category, quantity, sale_time